Xceptance/xlt-visual-assert/README.md

 **Why Screenshot Comparison:**
 The screenshot comparison validates the correctness of a page by it's visual appearance.
-This can be used for additional test automation of websites, because some changes e.g. the displacement of page elements are not detected by normal automation.
-The module should not mereley detect changes, but determine, whether those changes break the layout of the page, or are due to legit content changes.
+This can be used for additional test automation of websites, because some changes, e.g. the displacement of page elements, are not detected by normal automation.
+The module should not mereley detect changes, but determine if those changes break the layout of the page, or are due to dynamic content changes.

 **What does the visualassertion do:**